KDD2025LLM4ECommerce/KDD2025LLM4ECommerce.github.io/cfp.md

 - Business Analytics
 - E-Commerce datasets
 - Customer Behavior Analysis
-- Fairness and bias in E-Commerce
+- Fairness and Bias in E-Commerce
 - Benchmarks and Evaluation for E-Commerce tasks

 **System**